tonyleelyy/OpenCore-Hackintosh-Dell-G3-3579/README.md

 > I will try to update this project as fast as possible, which means it will be adapted to the latest version of OpenCore and macOS

 ## Update
-- 2020-03-28 I found that the Caps Lock light work perfectly after the lastest update!
+- 2020-03-28: I found that the Caps Lock light work perfectly after the lastest update!

+## To-Do
+- 2020-03-29: I'm trying to rebuild my SSDT, hope that can fix audio and add OpenCore Windows support.

 ## Configuration

 | Specifications | Detail | Working |